In order to ensure a smooth shipping process it is important to prepare the right documentation. For every order you need 2 types of documents:

 By correctly labeling your goods you will ensure that the handling of your goods is conducted appropriately, your cargo meets the required shipping regulations, receivers are able to identify your shipment and that you are complying with safety standards.

-Please be aware that incorrect labeling can lead to delays, shipping damage or even loss in the worst case, all resulting in high cost in money and time.
+Please be aware that incorrect labeling can lead to delays, shipping damage or even loss in the worst case, all resulting in high cost and time loss.

 - When printing your labels, please make sure that everything is clearly legible and you do not fold the part with the barcode so that the barcode can be properly scanned.
 You also need to remove all old labels to avoid any mixup in the shipping process.
 Please do not stick tape over your label.